You want smart political talk without the meltdowns?

 That's a great point.

-One of the things I like the most about it that it I don't think enough people talk about is we are bringing back manufacturing to this country in very critical industries.
+One of the things I like the most about it that I don't think enough people talk about is we are bringing back manufacturing to this country in very critical industries.

-So you know I want to make sure people understand that this didn't happen by accident.
+So, you know, I want to make sure people understand that this didn't happen by accident.

-This was this was the plan.
+This was the plan.

-So when you uh reduce uh regulations and um on American companies by a trillion dollars in terms of cost and then when you lower energy prices gas prices and electricity prices uh by producing more American energy and then when you cut taxes tax rates on American businesses small and large.
+So when you reduce regulations on American companies by a trillion dollars in terms of costs, and then when you lower energy prices, gas prices, and electricity prices by producing more American energy, and then when you cut taxes, tax rates on American businesses, small and large, when you do, and then you get the economy out of the Doge and the savings, those things make America a more attractive place to invest in.

 This is exactly what we saw in the last economic boom when Ronald Reagan was president.